sideshow/apns2/README.md

 `go install github.com/ringsaturn/apns2/apns2`.
 Usage:

 ```
-apns2 --help
-usage: apns2 --certificate-path=CERTIFICATE-PATH --topic=TOPIC [<flags>]

-Listens to STDIN to send notifications and writes APNS response code and reason to STDOUT.

-The expected format is: <DeviceToken> <APNS Payload>
-Example: aff0c63d9eaa63ad161bafee732d5bc2c31f66d552054718ff19ce314371e5d0 {"aps": {"alert": "hi"}}
-Flags:
-      --help               Show context-sensitive help (also try --help-long and --help-man).
-  -c, --certificate-path=CERTIFICATE-PATH
+Usage of apns2:
+  -certificate-path string
         Path to certificate file.
+  -mode production
+        APNS server to send notifications to. production or `development`.
+Defaults to `production` (default "production")
+  -topic string
-  -t, --topic=TOPIC        The topic of the remote notification, which is typically the bundle ID for your app
+        The topic of the remote notification, which is typically the bundle ID for your app
-  -m, --mode="production"  APNS server to send notifications to. `production` or `development`.
-Defaults to `production`
-      --version            Show application version.
 ```

 ## License